 - 1. Closely follow the time requirements outlined in the Contract.
 Both the Union and management are required to process grievances in a timely manner.
 Failure to meet a deadline could constitute grounds for an arbitrator to dismiss the grievance without a hearing on the merits. - 2.
 Be prepared.
 Oftentimes, grievances can be successfully resolved at pre-arbitration stages if the employee and the steward carefully document and investigate the alleged Contract violations and present a thorough analysis of the position of the Union to the Agency Director or designee at the agency level. - 3.
 File only meritorious grievances.
 Much time and money are spent in resolving contract disputes.
 For this reason, it is important that the membership only file grievances, which meet the following criteria: - a.
 The duties that the grievant claims are outside of his/her classification must not appear in the grievant's current classification concept or classification specification - b.
 The grievant must perform the duties outside of his/her current classification for a minimum of four workdays. - c.
 The grievant must meet the classification concept for the grieved classification and the duties outside of his/her classification must specifically appear in the classification specification for the grieved classification and NOT in the employee's current classification specification.
 The classification concept is the short description of the classification, which is listed at the beginning of the classification series purpose.
 The classification specification is the larger more detailed description of what the classification duties, minimum qualification etc. are. - d.
 The grievant must spend a substantial portion (more than 20% of his/her time of a higher classification and more than 80% if to a lower classification) performing the duties outside of his/her current classification. - e.
-The duties outside of the employee's classification must be listed within the grievance.
+The duties outside of the employee's classification must be listed within the grievance and the amount of time those duties are performed on the grievance form, or the case will not be arbitrated.

-Procedure for Filing a WOC Grievance
+Procedure for Filing a WOC Grievance.

 Before preparing a Working Out of Classification (WOC) grievance be sure to obtain a copy of the employee's Position Description, current classification specification as well as the classification specification in question and read them carefully.
 Classification specifications can be obtained by going to the OCSEA website (www.ocsea.org) or the Department of Administrative Services website.
+The grievant or chapter leader may contact OGC for guidance prior to filing.